 DEBATE ARTICLE - "HAS THE INTERNET MADE IT TOO EASY TO BE A MUSIC STAR?"

 You hear all the stories in history how the great bands and singers had to work hard, learn their craft in dives and downbeat clubs and bars, sometimes facing torrents of abuse and violent attacks.
-The clubs that made their names introducing historical artists, in those days the only way you could heat bands was on the radio or actually live (some of today's artists just don't know how to put on a show or play live anymore!).
+The clubs that made their names introducing historical artists, in those days the only way you could hear bands was on the radio or actually live (some of today's artists just don't know how to put on a show or play live anymore!).
 CBGBs of New York, The Marquee Club in London, The Cavern in Liverpool, First Avenue and 7th Street Entry in Minneapolis, Whisky A-Go-Go in Los Angeles, The Hacienda in Manchester and Blitz in London and many more all made or broke artists.

 Reaching the top 100 chart was a major achievement for up and coming bands as it meant they had a following.
 Making people go out and buy 100,000 or 1 million copies of your single or album was a major feat.
-Now you can just make a YouTube video to get record deal!
+Now you can just make a YouTube video to get a record deal!

 I used to record the Top 40 every Sunday night on Radio 1 in the UK.
 Any singles that really hit me I would save up my pocket money and go out and buy what I could the next weekend.
 Albums were a lot more expensive so maybe I would ask for them for my birthdays or Christmas.
 Seeing an artist on TV or a video being shown was a major thing for us in the 70s and 80s.
 Since writing my blog I have discovered so many artists' music that wasn't always played on radio.